annuhuss/OOP-Closures/README.md

 </p>

 <p>
 The PHP example depicted here focuses on to the operation of Lambda/anonymous functions, closures, shared instances and two of the PHP magic methods <strong>__set()</strong> and <strong>__get()</strong> by introducing them into a container.
-Something I need to mention is that, I have already written an article on Dependency Injection Container wherein some of the topics of this article are already introduced.
+Something I need to mention here is that, I have already written an article on Dependency Injection Container wherein some of the topics of this article are already introduced.
 Therefore I am not going to discuss all of them in details here.
-But if someone is interested, he can visit the <a href="https://medium.com/@annuhuss/dependency-injection-container-a-simple-introduction-for-managing-objects-from-their-creation-to-cebbcb772694"><i>Link</i></a> to get more about how to implement Dependency Injection, shared instance and some PHP magic methods into a Dependency Injection Container.
+But if someone is further interested then please, visit the <a href="https://medium.com/@annuhuss/dependency-injection-container-a-simple-introduction-for-managing-objects-from-their-creation-to-cebbcb772694"><i>Link</i></a> to go through how to implement Dependency Injection, shared instance and some PHP magic methods into a Dependency Injection Container.
 </p>

 <p>